 - Vowel Teams Decodable Readers

 What does your small group time look like, friend?
 Are you doing some of the skills mentioned above?
-I’d love to hear what your small group time looks like in structured literacy in the comments.
+I’d love to hear what your reading groups and structured literacy time looks like in the comments.